emayer7139/FileSentry/README.md

 password       your_app_password_here

 account default : gmail
-Then secure the configuration:

-bash
-Copy
+Secure the file:

     chmod 600 ~/.msmtprc
-Configure FileSentry:

-Edit config.ini to customize your settings.
-For example:
+3. Edit config.ini as needed.

-ini
-Copy
-# === FileSentry Config ===
-MONITOR_DIRS="/etc /var/log"
-ALERT_EMAIL="your.email@example.com"
-LOG_FILE="./filesentry.log"
-BASELINE="baseline.db"
-Make the Scripts Executable:

-bash
-Copy
-chmod +x filesentry.sh notify.sh
 Usage
-Baseline Generation
+- Generate Baseline
-Before running integrity checks, generate an initial baseline of file hashes.
-This will scan all directories specified in MONITOR_DIRS and create (or overwrite) the baseline.db file:
+  Create an initial baseline of file hashes (this scans all files in the directories specified in MONITOR_DIRS):

-bash
-Copy
       ./filesentry.sh --init
+  This will generate (or overwrite) the baseline.db file.

-Integrity Check
+- Run Integrity Check
-Run the script to perform an integrity check against the baseline:

-bash
-Copy
+  To check for unauthorized changes:

       ./filesentry.sh
-If discrepancies are found (new, modified, or deleted files), alerts will be logged in filesentry.log and an email will be sent to the address specified in ALERT_EMAIL.
+  If changes are detected (new, modified, or deleted files), FileSentry logs the details in filesentry.log and sends an email alert.

-Note: FileSentry monitors all regular files in the specified directories.
-Some files (especially log files in /var/log) are dynamic and may trigger frequent alerts.
-You may want to adjust MONITOR_DIRS if certain directories generate too many false positives.

-Automation with systemd
+- Automation with systemd
-To run FileSentry automatically (e.g., every 30 minutes), use systemd timers:
+  To run FileSentry automatically (e.g., every 30 minutes), follow these steps:

-Copy Unit Files to the System Directory
+  Copy the Unit Files:

-The project includes filesentry.service and filesentry.timer.
-Copy these files to /etc/systemd/system/:

-bash
-Copy
       sudo cp filesentry.service /etc/systemd/system/
       sudo cp filesentry.timer /etc/systemd/system/

-Reload the Systemd Daemon
+  Reload systemd:

-bash
-Copy
       sudo systemctl daemon-reload
-Enable and Start the Timer
+  Enable and Start the Timer:

-bash
-Copy
       sudo systemctl enable --now filesentry.timer

-Verify the Timer
+  Verify the Timer:

-Check that the timer is active:

-bash
-Copy
-systemctl list-timers | grep filesentry msmtp Environment Configuration and Workaround
+      systemctl list-timers | grep filesentry
-When FileSentry is run as a systemd service or timer, it may not inherit the full user environment (especially the HOME variable).
-Without this, msmtp might not locate your ~/.msmtprc file, resulting in errors like:

-pgsql
-Copy
-/home/yourusername/.msmtprc: line 11: user: command not found
-Solution:
-Ensure that the HOME environment variable is set in your service unit.
-In filesentry.service, include:
+  Note: Ensure your filesentry.service sets the correct HOME environment variable so that msmtp can locate your ~/.msmtprc.
+For example, the service file should include:

-ini
-Copy
       Environment=HOME=/home/yourusername
-Replace /home/yourusername with your actual home directory.
-This setting ensures that when FileSentry runs automatically, msmtp correctly loads your SMTP configuration from ~/.msmtprc.

-Troubleshooting
+## Troubleshooting
-No Email Alerts?

-Verify your SMTP configuration in ~/.msmtprc.

-Check the msmtp log at ~/.msmtprc or ~/.msmtp.log for error messages.

-Ensure that FileSentry detects discrepancies to trigger the alert.

-Frequent Alerts from Log Files:
-Files in /var/log often change.
-Consider excluding these directories from MONITOR_DIRS if false positives are a concern.
+- Email Alerts Not Sending:
+  Check your ~/.msmtp.log for errors and verify your ~/.msmtprc configuration.

+- Frequent Alerts:
+  If dynamic files (e.g., log files) trigger too many alerts, consider refining MONITOR_DIRS to exclude them.

-Temporary Files:
+- Temporary Files:
-FileSentry creates temporary files (scan_result.tmp, parsed_scan.txt, unknown_devices.tmp) during execution.
-These files are automatically removed at the end of the run.
+  The script creates temporary files (scan_result.tmp, parsed_scan.txt, etc.) during execution, which are automatically cleaned up at the end.